natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMD.35%20(SA35).md

 '''Notes:''' <!-- Any additional notes which the user needs to be aware of -->
 <!-- Example: * Suspension wheels are 20 mm thick, tracks are 30 mm thick, and torsion bars are 60 mm thick. -->
+* Wheels are 10 mm thick.
+* Storage boxes and mudguards are 5 mm thick
+* Belly armour is 7 mm thick.
+* The cupola is just a ventilation cupola and 7 mm thick.
+* Internal plates (7 mm thick) separate the crew compartment from the engine compartment, as well as the engine compartment in half and cover the commander from the top and the rear.

+The AMD.35's armour thickness is similar to other French rank I armoured cars.

 === Mobility ===
 {{Specs-Tank-Mobility}}